glycerine/goq/README.md

 Goq uses a messaging system based on the nanocap transport, our term for a combination of the nanomsg[1] and Cap'n Proto[2] technologies.
 Nanomsg is a pre-requisite that must be installed prior to being able to build Goq.

-'make installation' should build and do a local install of nanomsg into the vendor/install directory.
-Adjust your LD_LIBRARY_PATH accordingly.
+See the first step of the build instructions below.

 Note: If you aren't doing development (where you re-compile the schema/zjob.capnp file), then you should not need to install capnproto.
 You can just use the pre-compiled